henridev/computer-systems/chapter-3/linux-command-line-skills.md

 In the following example, the `hosts` file that was generated previously is moved from the current directory to the `Videos` directory:

+When a file is moved, the file is removed from the original location and placed in a new location.
+Moving files can be somewhat tricky in Linux because users need specific permissions to remove files from a directory.
+Without the right permissions, a `Permission denied` error message is returned:

+Permissions will be covered in detail later in the course.

 ```
 sysadmin@localhost:~$ ls
 Desktop    Downloads  Pictures  Templates  example.txt  hosts.copy